 Ever wondered when Spaniards eat breakfast?
 And what about lunch or dinner?
-Spanish mealtimes are confusing, but Amy breaks it down for us, ensuring you’ll know exactly when (and what!) to eat in Spain.
+Spanish mealtimes can be confusing, but this guide will show you exactly when (and what!) to eat throughout the day in Spain.

-It’s noon and my stomach is rumbling.
-If I were back home in Texas, it would be lunch time.
-But here in Spain noon is an eating dead zone.
+But here in Spain, noon is an eating dead zone.
 It's too late for morning coffee and Spanish pastries but too early for lunch.
 In fact, most restaurants won't even start cooking for another hour and a half!

 This early in the morning, breakfast options for those of us that do start the day with nourishment are limited almost entirely to carbs.